 This page is not complete.

-Below is a concise introduction to best practices, tools, APIs and links to provide more information about each topic.
-It is also crucial to realize what is really important to your users.
-It might not be absolute timing, but user perception.
+Below is a quick review of best practices, tools, APIs with links to provide more information about each topic.

 - Start with learning the critical rendering path of the browser.
 Knowing this will help you understand how to improve the performance of the site.